SalesConnection/Caction-Support/docs/Creation_of_Public_Form.md

      <img src="img/How_to_Create_Public_Form_Step_4.png" alt="Creation of Public Form Step 4">
    </p>

+  *Note: If you don't see this option to generate a QR, please contact your admin to request for permission.<br><br>
 5. The generated QR code will appear as the image below.<br>

    <p align="center">